Abraham II (Coptic archbishop of Jerusalem): Episcopate

 On November 17, 1991, he was consecrated as Abraham II, Metropolitan of Jerusalem and Archbishop of all Palestine, Philadelphia of Jordan, and all the Near East, at the hands of Pope Shenouda III, and the bishops and metropolitans of the Holy Synod.
 He was enthroned in Jerusalem on January 3, 1992.
 During his time as Metropolitan of Jerusalem, he undertook numerous restorations of the Coptic possessions there, and also built more service buildings such as the new Antonine College campus.

 During his episcopate, he was a member of the Holy Synod's Monasteries and Monastic Affairs Committee.

 Death

 He reposed early in the morning on November 25, 2015, after a reign of 24 years.
 Funerary rites were carried out on November 28, 2015, by Pope Tawadros II, and the bishops and metropolitans of the Holy Synod, and he was buried in Jerusalem, as he had directed in his last will and testament.
-It is important to note that this was the first time the Coptic Pope had made an official visit to Jerusalem, since the Coptic Orthodox Church banned pilgrimage to the city in 1967, in solidarity with Palestine.
+This was the first time the Coptic Pope had made an official visit to Jerusalem, since the Coptic Orthodox Church banned pilgrimage to the city in 1967, in solidarity with Palestine.
 Coptic Church spokesmen, later clarified that the Coptic Church has not changed its position, and that pilgrimages are still banned, explaining that the Pope's visit was an exception made strictly for the purpose of fulfilling Metropolitan Abraham II's last will and testament, in which he requested to be buried in Jerusalem.